Generic Name: clofarabine (kloe-FAR-a-been)

 Clofarabine is used for:

-Treating certain types of leukemia in children and adolescents who have had at least 2 previous treatment regimens of medicine.
+Treating a type of leukemia in certain patients who have had at least 2 previous treatment regimens of medicine.

 Clofarabine is a form of antimetabolite chemotherapy.
 It works by blocking cancer cell growth, which results in death of the cancer cell.